maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 Addressbook and contacts and account libraries
 ----------------------------------------------

-Particular exciting is the fact that ``freemangordon`` has been working on bringing the Hildon address book framework (libraries and user interfaces) to Maemo Fremantle.
-This will allow telepathy and evolution to see and modify on the contact lists.
+Particularly exciting is the fact that ``freemangordon`` has been working on bringing the Hildon address book framework (libraries and user interfaces) to Maemo Lest.
+This will allow telepathy and evolution to see and modify the contact lists.

-The work is not yet finished, but quite close to be finishing.
+The work is still not finished, but it's quite close.
 The current work is packaged, but not yet in the repositories.

 .. image:: /images/VirtualBox_leste-beowulf_17_09_2020_15_06_07.png